OpenClassrooms-Student-Center/alumnis/content/students/pierre87.md

 # Example: https://openclassrooms.com/membres/celinemartinet
 # must be the name of your file.
 If file name is celinemartinet.md, title is celinemartinet.
 # lowercase, no blank space, Capital case or special character.
-title: pierremrcr
+title: pierre87

 # First name or full name
 name: Pierre
-date: 2017-11-19 19:00
+date: 2018-09-03 17:20

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Apprendre à coder pour devenir développeur
+objective: Devenir codeur, développeur, programmeur ascendant développeur.
-short_description: J'aime la musique, le cinéma, le web et les nouvelles technologies.
+short_description: J'aime la musique, le cinéma, les voyages, faire du sport.

 # don't touch that
 template: students